drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 The ``destroyed`` flag is used to determine which OSD IDs will be reused in the next OSD deployment.

-If you use OSDSpecs for OSD deployment, your newly added drives will be assigned the OSD IDs of their replaced counterparts.
+If you use :ref:`OSDSpecs <drivegroups>` for OSD deployment, your newly added drives will be assigned the OSD IDs of their replaced counterparts.
 This assumes that the new drives still match the OSDSpecs.